softlabnyc/remote-control-dashboard/README.md

 ## TODO

-- style auth pages
+- set up smtp on sendgrid
-- set up smtp deploy
+- set auth env variables on DO
 - add digital ocean config to .do folder?